Reading Candlestick Charts

 A short candlestick with a relatively short real body indicates a lack of real commitment from both the buyers and the seller.
 The market is in equilibrium with the price not moving significantly in either direction.
 When a small candlestick appears in an established trend, it is an early indication of weakness in the trend as it shows that the forces driving the trend are beginning to dissipate.
 A series of increasingly shorter candlesticks in the direction of the trend is also an early sign of a weakening of the trend.

-Length of Location of Shadows
+Length and Location of Shadows

 The shadows or wicks of the candlestick also indicate bullishness or bearishness, with long lower shadows being bullish and long upper shadows being bearish.
 The long lower shadow indicates that the underlying instrument sold off sharply during the session but then demand returned, forcing the price to bounce back up to close significantly off the low for that period.
 This is a bullish signal that becomes stronger when the lower shadow is longer.
 Conversely for the long upper shadow, which indicates that the underlying instrument rallied strongly during the session but then sold-off sharply to close well off of the high for that period.
 This has bearish implications that becomes stronger when the upper shadow is longer.